 Dentures have been used for hundreds of years to give people with missing teeth a full smile once more.
 They’ve came a long way since Egyptian times, making today’s dentures more realistic and reliable than ever before.
 At Jacksonville Dental Specialists, Dr. Matthew Nawrocki and Dr. Richard Aguila are trained and experienced in providing patients with comfortable and natural-looking dentures.
-Keep reading to learn everything that you need to know about dentures and how you can benefit from them.
+Keep reading to learn everything that you need to know about dentures in Jacksonville and how you can benefit from them.

 Dentures are one of the most common and popular options for replacing teeth.
 A denture is composed of a plastic, gum-colored base, which is attached to false teeth.
 Dentures are made with a plastic resin to be as comfortable and flexible as possible.
-Depending on what you want out of your replacement as well as how many teeth you’re missing, we will recommend partial dentures, full dentures, or implant-retained dentures.
+Depending on what you want out of your replacement as well as how many teeth you’re missing, we will recommend partial dentures, full dentures, or implant dentures.
 They are held in place by natural suction, dental adhesive, or clasps based on the type of denture that you have.
 The best way to find out which one is right for you is to visit our office.

 Not every smile is the same, which is why we believe that not every replacement should be the same either.
 We offer 3 different options of dentures to provide you with the replacement that works best for you and your smile: